overload-development-community/olmod/README.md

 - If you installed Overload using Steam or GOG Galaxy you can extract olmod anywhere and it will find Overload automatically.

-- If you installed Overload yourself, extract olmod in the Overload main directory (where `Overload.exe` is also located).
+- If you installed Overload yourself or on linux, extract olmod in the Overload main directory (where `Overload.exe` / `Overload.x86_64` is also located).

-- Run `olmod.exe` instead of `Overload.exe`
+- Run `olmod.exe` / `olmod.sh` (linux) instead of `Overload.exe`

-- Use `olmod.exe -nographcs -batchmode` to start a server
+- Use `olmodserver.bat` / `olmodserver.sh` (linux) to start a server

 #### What does it do

-- Currently it only shows a modified indicator in the main menu and allows access to the unfinished Monsterball multiplayer mode.
+Currently it shows a modified indicator in the main menu, allows access to the unfinished Monsterball multiplayer mode and puts a MP player in observer mode if it uses a pilot name starting with OBSERVER.

 The Monsterball multiplayer mode only works when both server and clients run olmod.

+The observer mode only works when the server and the observer client run olmod.

 #### How to build